12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Make sure whatever you install doesn't prevent the door from opening fully

-DIY project: Create your own custom door organizer using a canvas drop cloth!
+Create your own custom door organizer using a canvas drop cloth!
 Cut it to size, fold and stitch to create various pockets, then add grommets to the top corners.
 Hang it over your door with decorative hooks, and paint or stencil a simple wave pattern along the bottom for that perfect beach cottage touch.

-Buy it option: The Real Simple® Over-the-Door Adjustable Mesh Shoe Organizer works beautifully for bathroom supplies, or try the iDesign Over-the-Door Hair Tool Organizer in white for a clean coastal look.
+The Real Simple® Over-the-Door Adjustable Mesh Shoe Organizer works beautifully for bathroom supplies, or try the iDesign Over-the-Door Hair Tool Organizer in white for a clean coastal look.

-Additional styling tip: For a more streamlined appearance, look for organizers in white or natural canvas that blend with coastal decor, rather than clear plastic versions that can look utilitarian.
+For a more streamlined appearance, look for organizers in white or natural canvas that blend with coastal decor, rather than clear plastic versions that can look utilitarian.

-The shower area in a small beach cottage bathroom needs special attention—it's where we use multiple products daily, but traditional shower caddies can look cluttered and detract from that serene coastal feel we're trying to achieve.
+The shower area in a small beach cottage bathroom needs special attention.
+It's where we use multiple products daily, but traditional shower caddies can look cluttered and detract from that serene coastal feel we're trying to achieve.

-Picture this: Your compact shower transformed into a spa-like retreat with sleek white ceramic shelves built right into the corner.
+Your compact shower transformed into a spa-like retreat with sleek white ceramic shelves built right into the corner.
 Your shampoo and conditioner are decanted into minimalist pump bottles in sea glass blue, while a natural sea sponge and driftwood soap dish add organic beach elements.
 Everything you need is within reach, yet the space feels intentional and tranquil rather than cramped.

 • Consider built-in shower niches during renovation for the cleanest look